-The establishment must be clean, well maintained and subject to a programme of planned preventative maintenance.
+Premises are expected to be clean, well maintained, secure and subject to a programme of planned preventative maintenance.
 Suitable environmental controls should be in place to avoid potential contamination.
+For example, floors, walls and work surfaces should be of non-porous construction and free of cracks and chips.

-Establishments should periodically review risk assessments of premises, facilities and equipment.
-This should ideally include an audit of the premises and equipment in order to identify areas requiring rolling maintenance, refurbishment or upgrade.
-This will help to ensure that remedial actions are implemented in a timely manner so that the premises, facilities and equipment remain fit for purpose.
+Premises should be reviewed periodically to ensure they continue to be suitable.
+This should include the review of relevant risk assessments and auditing activities that help to identify areas requiring rolling maintenance, refurbishment or upgrade.
+This will help to ensure that remedial actions are implemented in a timely manner so that the premises and facilities remain fit for purpose.

-b) Arrangements are in place to ensure that the premises are secure and confidentiality is maintained c) There are documented cleaning and decontamination procedures
+b) Arrangements are in place to ensure that the premises are secure and confidentiality is maintained.